apiscopo/tedata/README.md

 - beautifulsoup4
 - selenium
 - pandas
-- numpy
 - kaleido (optional, for export of plotly fig to image)
+- openpyxl (optional, for export of pandas datastructures to excel)

-These will be automaticaly installed if you use pip to install tedata from pypi.
+These will be autosmaticaly installed if you use pip to install tedata from pypi.

 ### Installation